CSCfi/mlflow-openshift/README.md

 export MLFLOW_TRACKING_PASSWORD=password
 ```

-This deployment adds user defined S3 credentials from values.yaml to MLflow server.
-If you use deployed MLflow
-from other location than inside the pod, you have to add also S3 credentials to that environment.
+If you set up Allas as Artifact store, you have to set up following variables also into your development environment.

 ```bash
 export MLFLOW_S3_ENDPOINT_URL=https://a3s.fi